 Online art group

 “We had big plans for 2020!
 Covid-19 has made us rethink these.
 We are keeping carers at the heart of what we do, building on our learning.
 Our circumstances will be a catalyst for new services.
 We can now reach carers in lots of different ways, this is an opportunity to be more accessible and flexible but of course we look forward to being able to get back to supporting people face to face too.”

-Carers Centres across the country have experienced similar challenges and are working hard to re-establish a comprehensive service.
+Carers Centres across the country had experienced similar challenges and worked hard to re-establish a comprehensive service.
 Just like Camden Carers Centre the key message is “We are open - do get in touch!”